f5devcentral/bigip_terminating_gateway/README.md

 terraform apply
 ```

-  - This will create BIG-IP, consul connect, NGINX instances on AWS
+  - This will create BIG-IP, consul connect, client vm, NGINX instance on AWS
   - This will also seed a `terraform.tfvars` file in the `as3` directory for use in the next step
   - This step
   - It may take up to 5 minutes or after the run is complete for the environment to become ready.
 The URL for the BIG-IP UI is provided as part of the output.
 Verify you can reach the UI before proceeding.